hirdeshkumar2407/StyleInc/README.md

 ## Project Description
 This was our final group project for Web-Technologies.
 We made basic Online Clothing Store for youth clothing line brand StyleInc by MERN Stack.
-We are greatful for our instructor  Dr-Adeel Ansari(https://github.com/adeelansari2785).
+We are greatful for our instructor  [Dr-Adeel Ansari](https://github.com/adeelansari2785).
 This project was our basic foundation in Web Devlopment, we all enjoyed and learned alot while making this project.

 ## back-end packages